Biden inspects US-Mexico border in face of GOP criticism

 Biden’s recent policy announcements on border security and his visit to the border were aimed in part at blunting the impact of upcoming investigations into immigration promised by House Republicans.
 But any enduring solution will require action by the sharply divided Congress, where multiple efforts to enact sweeping changes have failed in recent years.

-From Texas, Biden headed south to Mexico City, where he and the leaders of Mexico and Canada will gather on Monday and Tuesday for a North American leaders summit.
+From Texas, Biden traveled south to Mexico City, where he and the leaders of Mexico and Canada will gather on Monday and Tuesday for a North American leaders summit.
 Immigration is among the items on the agenda.
+Mexican President Andres Manuel Lopez Obrador met Biden at the airport Sunday night and joined him in the presidential limousine for the ride to Biden’s hotel.

 The numbers of migrants crossing the U.S.-Mexico border has risen dramatically during Biden’s first two years in office.
 There were more than 2.38 million stops during the year that ended Sept.
 30, the first time the number topped 2 million.
 The administration has struggled to clamp down on crossings, reluctant to take measures that would resemble those of Trump’s administration.